errbufferoverfl/garden.errbufferoverfl.me/content/_index.md

 - 📖 [[the aged notebook on my desk]]: a collection of musings and evolving ideas.
 - 🎨 [[the art studio]]: art & illustrative projects, notes and musings.
 - 🗑️ [[the crumpled pages in the recycling bin]]: abandoned and archived work.
-- 📚 [[notes/the antilibrary|the antilibrary]]: books that are in some state of read, being read, or to be read.
+- 📚 [[the antilibrary|the antilibrary]]: books that are in some state of read, being read, or to be read.
-- 🎙️ [[notes/the soapbox|the soapbox]]: meetup, conference and training that I've previously delivered.
+- 🎙️ [[the soapbox|the soapbox]]: meetup, conference and training that I've previously delivered.

 Want to get in touch?
 Checkout [where to find me](https://links.errbufferoverfl.me).